DLR-RM/stable-baselines3/docs/index.rst

 --------------

 - Unified structure for all algorithms
-- PEP8 compliant (unified code style)
+- PEP 8 compliant (unified code style)
 - Documented functions and classes
-- Tests, high code coverage and type hints
+- Tests, high code coverage, and type hints
 - Clean code
-- Tensorboard support
+- TensorBoard support
 - **The performance of each algorithm was tested** (see *Results* section in their respective page)